MeltwaterArchive/datasift-php/examples/README.md

     php football-buffered.php

-## twitter-track.php

-Once upon a time, when the Twitter streaming API was barely out of diapers, they introduced a feature that enabled you to receive everything that mentioned one or more words.
-This example implements that functionality.

-Call the script with the words or phrases you're interested in as command line arguments and it will display matching tweets as they are received.

-    php twitter-track.php olympics london2012 "london 2012" "boris johnson" locog

 ## historics.php

 This script is a utility for calling the individual commands in the historics folder.
 To use it you pass in your username and API key, followed by the command you want to run and the arguments that command expects.